badboy/mdbook-last-changed/README.md

 git-repository-url = "https://github.com/$user/$project"
 ```

-If `git-repository-url` is not configured the footer will not contain the commit and a link to it and instead only show the last changed date.
+* If `git-repository-url` is not configured the footer will not contain the commit and a link to it and instead only show the last changed date.
+* The commit URL is constructed as `<git-repository-url>/commit/<commit-id>` where `<git-repository-url>` is the configured URL and `<commit-id>` is the commit ID fetched from the local repository.
+* If the commit URL pattern is different you can set `output.html.git-commit-url` to any URL.
+The commit ID will be appended to that URL.
+* If you want to disable adding the link set `output.html.git-commit-url = false`.

 Without `git-repository-url` configured:

 ```HTML
 <footer id="last-change">Last change: <time datetime="2023-07-09">2023-07-09</time></footer>
 ```

 With `git-repository-url` configured:

 ```HTML
 <footer id="last-change">Last change: <time datetime="2023-07-09">2023-07-09</time>, commit: <a href="https://github.com/$user/$project/commit/$commit">0000000</a></footer>
 ```